Work towards ending homelessness

 What we're doing

-Funding for emergency accommodation and care
+Funding short-term temporary accommodation and support

 One-stop shop for young people